David Beckmann: Formula E

 In February 2022, on the week of the Mexico City ePrix, Beckmann was announced to be the test and reserve driver of the Avalanche Andretti Formula E team.

 For the 2022-23 season, Beckmann continued his duties with Andretti, whilst also joining Porsche as a reserve driver.

 Avalanche Andretti Formula E (2023)

 2022–23 season

 Beckmann made his Formula E debut with Avalanche Andretti for the Jakarta ePrix double-header, deputising for André Lotterer as he prepared for the 24 Hours of Le Mans.

 Porsche reserve driver (2024)

 Beckmann continued as the reserve driver for Porsche for the 2023–24 season.

 Kiro Race Co (2024–2025)

 2024–25 season

 Beckmann joined Cupra Kiro for the 2024–25 season alongside Dan Ticktum, in what is to be his first full Formula E campaign.
 After a difficult campaign which saw him only score a single point, he parted ways with the team at the end of the season.

+Reserve driver roles (2025–)

+Beckmann's involvement in Formula E continued despite leaving the grid full-time, as he would serve as a reserve driver for Porsche and Cupra Kiro.